karanveerm/quizgen/README.md

 ## Getting started

 1. Run `python quizgen.py filename.quiz` or `python quizgen.py filename`.
-2. This will generate a file called filename.html
+2. This will generate a file called filename.html and a CSS file called quiz.css (if it did not already exist).
 3. Open filename.html to see what your quiz looks like.
 You can edit quiz.css as felt necessary for a prettier quiz.

 <a name="issues"/>